wavefrontHQ/observability-for-kubernetes/docs/operator/migration.md

 ### 2. Modify Your `wavefront.yaml`

-Modify your `wavefront.yaml` to match your helm installation based on the information below.
+Modify your `wavefront.yaml` to match your Helm installation based on the information below.
-The following table lists the mapping of configurable parameters of the Wavefront Helm chart to Wavefront Operator Custom Resource.
+The following table lists the mapping of configurable parameters of the Wavefront Helm chart to Observability for Kubernetes Operator Custom Resource.
 See [Custom Resource Scenarios](../../deploy/scenarios) for examples or refer to [wavefront.com_wavefronts.yaml](../../deploy/crd/wavefront.com_wavefronts.yaml) for information on all Custom Resource fields.

 | Helm Collector Parameter | Observability for Kubernetes Operator Custom Resource `spec`. | Description |